PathwayCommons/guide/src/Rmd/_workflows/pathway_enrichment/visualize.Rmd

 | ...  | ... | ...  | ...  | ...  |
 | 2570 | NONSENSE MEDIATED DECAY (NMD) | 110  | 0.09057227 | 0.2507572 |

- Using this approach we identified over 2 500 gene sets enriched in the 'mesenchymal' subtype (Table 2) and over 1 900 in 'immunoreactive' samples.
-However, the number of gene sets is on the same order of magnitude as our original gene list.
-Applying more stringent significance criteria ($$\text{p-value} \leq 0.01$$) would reduce this total number to about a 1 000.
+Notice that the number of gene sets (~4 500) is of the same order as our original gene list (~11 000).
+Applying more stringent significance criteria ($$\text{p-value} \leq 0.01$$) would only reduce this total number to about a 1 000.
 Have we simply kicked the can and traded a long list of genes for a lengthy list of gene sets?

-### Solution: Data reduction
+### Data reduction

 Ideally, we want a simple way to reduce the size or 'dimensionality' of the output from enrichment analyses while retaining, to the best of our ability, the amount of meaningful *information*.
-A major issue that has accompanied the rise in gene set availability and gene annotation is increased *redundancy*.
+To this end, many approaches have set their sights on reducing the amount of *redundancy* amongst gene sets.

-#### Hierachical gene sets
+#### Hierachical

-Many enrichment anlyses use the [Gene Ontology](http://geneontology.org/) which is organized hierarchically.
-In this case, one strategy to reduce redundancy is to merge gene sets that are children of a parent cluster with broader scope.
+Many enrichment anlyses use the [Gene Ontology](http://geneontology.org/) (Ashburner 2000) which is hierarchically organized.
+In this case, redundancy can be reduced by merging gene sets that are children of a parent cluster with broader scope.
 An alternative approach is to modify the way in which statistical tests applied.
 For example,  *Ontologizer* (Bauer 2008) uses a 'parent-child' modification of [Fisher's Exact]({{site.baseurl}}/primers/functional_analysis/fishers_exact_test/) test in which enrichment is determined using the parent gene set as the sample space rather than the entire list of genes.

-Ontologizer and similar methods like it generally rely on variations of Fisher's Exact test to test for enrichment.
-Moreover, these approach do not apply in the absence of a clearly defined hierarchy, for example, transcriptional regulator target genes.
+For the most part, Ontologizer and other similar tools rely on variations of Fisher's Exact test to test for enrichment.
+Importantly, these approach do not apply to gene sets without a  clearly defined hierarchy, for example, transcriptional regulator target genes.
 What we desire is a versatile method able to manage non-hierarchical gene sets that emerge from analysis methods, regarldless of nature of the underlying enrichment test used (Khatri 2012).

 ### Enrichment Map

 Enrichment Map is a visualization analysis tool that organizes gene sets into an information rich similarity network (Figure 1).
+The true power of Enrichment Map is that it can represents a basis upon which to reduce dimensionality by grouping similar gene sets; These clusters can then be annotated with an overarching 'theme' that is representative of the group.

-Gene sets are represented as nodes where the number of genes correlates with size (radius).
+Gene sets are represented as nodes where the number of genes correlates with size.
 Edges between nodes represent shared genes, where the amount of overlap is represented by thickness.
-Finally, Enrichment Map uses node color to distinguish gene sets enriched in different sample classes.
+Finally, Enrichment Map uses node color to contrast gene sets enriched in different classes.

 The approach is modular in that it is compatible with any statistical test or gene set source.
 Enrichment Map shines when dealing with a collection of gene sets with a large degree of redundancy.

-Figure 2 provides a preview of the [Enrichment Map app](http://apps.cytoscape.org/apps/enrichmentmap) in the graph anaysis software [Cytoscape](http://www.cytoscape.org/).
+Figure 2 provides a tour of [Enrichment Map](http://apps.cytoscape.org/apps/enrichmentmap) in the graph anaysis software [Cytoscape](http://www.cytoscape.org/).

 ![image]({{ site.baseurl }}/{{ site.media_root }}{{ page.id }}/{{ page.figures.figure_2 }}){: .img-responsive }
 <div class="figure-legend well well-lg text-justify">
   <strong>Figure 2.
-Tour of the Enrichment Map app.</strong> (A) The Enrichment Map is provided as an extension in Cytoscape.
-(B) 'User Input' panel where data files are loaded.
+Tour of the Enrichment Map app.</strong> (A) The Enrichment Map app is accessed in Cytoscape.
+(B) 'User Input' panel where user data files describing the enrichment analysis results and raw gene expression data are loaded.
 (C) 'Parameters' panel where the users can define the initial stringency for displaying nodes (false discovery rate for gene set enrichment) and edges (minimum amount of overlap).
-(D) 'Table Panel' showing the underlying expression data for any particular gene set.
+(D) 'Table Panel' tabulating gene set details and underlying expression data for any particular gene set.
 (E) The main panel displays the interactive similarity network.
-(F) 'Results Panel' where parameters can be fine-tuned after map rendering.
+(F) 'Results Panel' where initial parameter settings can be fine-tuned.
 </div>

 It should be immediately apparent from Figure 2 the the Enrichment Map app provides several helpful features including

-  1. Integration of raw data underlying gene sets
+  1. Integration of raw data with gene sets in a single, interactive interface
   2. Clustered layout representing groups of similar gene sets
   3. Color indicates which class each gene sets is enriched in